yaonuma/Occupancy_Detection/README.md

 The sensor data is treated as time series data for 1D convolutional neural network.
 Although event sequence is not intuitively considered necessary for the described classification problem, in other words, a simpler logistic regression approach may produce similar levels of accuracy, this serves as a useful framework for more complex problems, such as those involving more complex signals or more sensors.
-Of particular interest to me would be structural health monitoring in automotive or aerospace applications, where it would be necessary to know the realtime structrual integrity of a mechanical system before catastrophic failure.
+Of particular interest to me would be structural health monitoring in automotive or aerospace applications, where it would be necessary to know the realtime structural integrity of a mechanical system before catastrophic failure.